 Until the above questions have been answered, it would be premature to create a design brief for the Civic Centre.
 Once these questions have been answered then the following process should help deliver the optimum outcome:

-- 1. Create a detailed design brief - 2.
-Create concepts for all three options and cost these options - 3.
-Engage the community in making an informed decision on real options with real costs. - 4.
-Fund and build.
+- 1. Create a detailed design brief

+- options with real costs.

+- 4. Fund and build.